amlanxbghn/movie-search-app/README.md

 # Movie Verse

 **Movie Verse** is a modern and minimalistic React application that allows users to search for movies and view their details.
-Utilizing the OMDB API, MovieLand fetches and displays movie data with a clean, light-themed user interface.
+Utilizing the OMDB API, Movie Verse fetches and displays movie data with a clean, light-themed user interface.

 ## Features